We suffer more in imagination than in reality.”

 Notice that over time, both the cause of low self-esteem and the work to improve it involve no one but you.
 No one in the world knows you as well as you do.
 This means that the person most qualified to help improve your current state is you.

 Your job is to create a second column beside the fourteen-item list.
-In this second column you write actions you can take to help improve yourself.
+In the second column, you write actions you can take to help improve yourself.
 You may choose close friends or family to help you if you wish.
 But you must understand that their understanding of you is limited.
 They want to help you, but they are not responsible for how you feel.

 "Maturity is realizing that your problems are similar to everyone else's."